RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 > true

 ```
-Any number of instance create by Point construtor function it is always points to Point.So what is the issue here.
-Wait look at 2 methods and 2 props on Point constructor function.
+Any number of instance create by Point construtor function it is always points to Point.So what is the issue here ?.
+Wait, look at 2 methods and 2 props on Point constructor function.
 These are own property of p1 and p2.
-Meaning, for each instance of Point having their own props and method this is cons of constructor function as well.
+Which means, for each instance of Point having their own props and method this is cons of constructor function as well.
 Since there is no options to share properties and methods among their instance.

 Let's see practically what is the problem with construtor function.